DYLS-FM

+MOR 97.1 Cebu Final logo 2018 to 2020.

-DYLS (97.1 FM), broadcasting as MOR 97.1 Lupig Sila!, was a radio station owned and operated by ABS-CBN Corporation.
+DYLS (97.1 FM) was a radio station owned and operated by ABS-CBN Corporation.
 The station's studio and offices were located at the ABS-CBN Broadcasting Complex, North Road, Jagobiao, Mandaue, while its transmitter was located at Babag 2, Brgy.
 Busay, Cebu City.

 History

 1992-1996: LS 97 The Great Romance

 Established on January 20, 1992, DYLS was the first radio station opened by AMCARA Broadcasting Network under the brand LS 97 The Great Romance.
+Prior to this, it was under the ownership of Republic Broadcasting System (now GMA Network), which first went on air from 1978 to 1979.
 It featuring an easy listening format, similar to the Manila-based station 101.9 Radio Romance.
 Operations were then-located at the ABS-CBN Complex in P. del Rosario cor.
 Leon Kilat Sts., Cebu City.

 1996-1997: Star Radio

 In July 1996, ABS-CBN acquired the station from AMCARA, and reformatted it as ABS-CBN Star Radio 97.1, adopting the slogan "The Heart of the City" with a mass-based format.
 Initially broadcast entirely in English spiels, the station was manned by Jeff Sinajon (Dr. Jeff), who is currently part of 102.3 Kiss FM Bohol.
 By the end of the year, ABS-CBN Star Radio began adopting a mix of English and Cebuano languages.